2. Data Summaries & Descriptions

 • Identifying outliers The IQR can be used to identify potential outliers in the data.
 A common method is to define outliers as data points falling below the first quartile minus 1.5 times the IQR or above the third quartile plus 1.5 times the IQR.

-• Describing skewed data For skewed distributions, the quartiles and IQR provide a better description of the data spread than the standard deviation, as it is not influenced by the skewness of the data.
+• Describing skewed data For skewed distributions, the quartiles, IQR provide a better description of the data spread than the standard deviation and as it is not influenced by the skewness of the data.
 It can help reveal the degree of asymmetry in the distribution and the concentration of values in the middle portion.

 • Comparing distributions The IQR can be used to compare the variability or spread of two or more distributions.
 It provides a more robust comparison than the standard deviation or range when the distributions have outliers or are not symmetric, and the median reveals departures from normality.